I saw this going viral:

 — Rota (@pli_cachete) May 3, 2025

-My hunch is, at some point, the body or brain become habituated to the caffeine, whereas this does not occur with fatty or sugary food.
+My hunch is, at some point, the body or brain becomes habituated to the caffeine, whereas this does not occur with fatty or sugary food.
 The brain reliably and consistently registers food as a novelty experience, but quickly gets bored of caffeine.
 People can eat huge amounts of junk food in a single sitting, and still want more soon later.
+From an evolutionary perspective, this makes sense: if people got bored of food too readily, people would starve or fail to eat enough to protect against famine or other scarcity.

 If caffeine were an effective stimulant, there would be no huge market (legal and underground) for actual stimulants, such as amphetamines.
 Or cigarettes and other highly carcinogenic tobacco products.
 At Starbucks, everyone would just order the black coffee for the caffeine, instead of the calorie-dense sugary drinks.
-In reality, it’s the opposite: black coffee is among the least popular choices, and never promoted.
+In reality, it’s the opposite: black coffee is among the least popular choices and never promoted compared to the much more popular Frappuccino® and other fat-filled concoctions.
 So we can clearly see from people’s consumption choices that caffeine, in its own right, is not that effective.